juffalow/AdobeMarketingApiClient/README.md

 be used as artwork how the API is working and how you can communicate with it using java language.

+## Dependencies

+The project has one dependence : [google-gson](https://github.com/google/gson).

+It is used to return JSON string in [UploadDataRequest](/src/com/juffalow/adobemarketingapiclient/datasources/UploadDataRequest.java).

 ## Example

 ```